 That said, it’s quite clear that it’s the younger users that gravitate more towards social networking.
 Further, it’s the younger generations that spend the most time in mobile apps.

-Essentially, mobile apps give you a chance to capture more of your target audience.
+Mobile apps give you a chance to capture more of your target audience, and engage your users more than you could on the mobile web.

 Familiarity.
 The experience of walking through a website can sometimes be a surprise.
 With mobile apps, however, there is a formula to designing a user experience that works.
 It’s this level of familiarity that makes users instantly more comfortable in this environment.